Abwahab55/neocortexapi-AppHorozon/source/MySEProject/Documentation/README.md.txt

 capture the underlying patterns within the data.

-#Sparse Distributed representations (SDRs)
+#Sparse Distributed representations (SDRs):
 Sparse Distributed representations (SDRs) of input patterns are used in HTM's language.
 With a set amount of active bits,it produces SDRs internally.These bits have semantic value.As a result, two inputs with equivalent semantic meaning must have equal active bit representation in SDR, which plays an important role in HTM learning.
+SDRs are a way of encoding information using a large vector (often binary) in which only a small fraction of bits are active (set to 1), while the rest are inactive (set to 0).

-#Difference between HTM & KNN
+#Difference between HTM & KNN:
 HTM: Focused on temporal learning and is ideal for applications involving time-series data and sequences.
 It is biologically inspired and mimics brain-like structures.
 KNN: A simple, distance-based algorithm used for classification and regression in static datasets.
 It’s a straightforward, non-parametric method without temporal capabilities.
 Both approaches are suited to different problem domains and should be chosen based on the data type and application requirements.